SimonEnsemble/Controlz.jl/docs/src/index.md

 `Controlz.jl` is an officially registered Julia package. install in the Julia REPL by typing `]` to go into package mode, then `add Controlz`.

-I highly recommend using interactive [Pluto notebooks](https://github.com/fonsp/Pluto.jl) for coding in Julia, whose automatic package manager installs `Controlz.jl` upon running `using Controlz`.
+I recommend interactive [Pluto notebooks](https://github.com/fonsp/Pluto.jl) for coding in Julia, whose automatic package manager installs `Controlz.jl` upon running `using Controlz`.